kcaisley/frida/readme.md

 - CRS: Correlated reverse switching [2015 Jen-Huan Tsai](library/2015_Jen-Huan_Tsai_correlated_reverse_switching_wADEC.pdf) Similar to BSS, but splits up the MSB cap?
 - Merge-and-split [2015 Jin-Yi Lin](library/2015_Jin-Yi_Lin_merge&split_switching.pdf)

+## Capacitor sizing
+- capacitance splitting: switching half the effective value of each C_N on the P and N plate, to maintain common mode -

 ## Redundancy

+Redundancy can either be implemented in the CDAC itself, or in an arithmetic block which takes the comparator result to then determine a binary code which is closest in

-- I think these are all basically the same, in their redundancy benefits:
+I think these are all basically the same, in their redundancy benefits:

-    - non-binary, sub-radix 2
-    - double conversion
-    - post-conversion
+- non-binary, sub-radix 2.
+F. Kuttner 2005 does it with comp > arithmetic block -> nearest quantized binary value -> thermometer code
+- "double conversion/multi conversion" is covered in CC Liu 2010, as "binary compensation redundancy".
+In
+- "post-conversion" is covered in CC Liu 20

 - [2014 Franz Kuttner](library/2004_Franz_Kuttner_subradix2_nonbinary.pdf): Is first to use redundancy via non-binary subradix 2
 - [2013 Boris Murman](library/2013_Boris_Murmann_non_binary_survey.pdf):